-The cabinet is constructed as a frameless enclosure using optically clear 'safe-edged', fire-retardant and chemical resistant acrylic, providing a range of sizes and configurations (see Dimensional References).
-Mounted on top of the acrylic enclosure is the fully welded hinged steel housing, incorporating fan, control panel, Nextion TFT airflow and alarm control system, IEC power inlet socket.
+The cabinet is constructed as a frameless enclosure using 8mm optically clear 'safe-edged', fire-retardant and chemical resistant acrylic, providing a range of sizes and configurations.

+Mounted on top of the acrylic enclosure is the fully welded hinged steel housing, incorporating fan, control panel and alarm panel, IEC power inlet socket and speed controller.
 Immediately below this is a removable steel grille, which houses the pre-filter element.